-Career highlights include choreographing The Pee-wee Herman Show for Broadway and HBO, working with Sting, Oscar Isaac, Renée Fleming, and James Taylor at Carnegie Hall for Sting's Rainforest Benefit, creating movement for Christopher Lloyd in his return to theater in Our Town, directing/choreographing/writing her award-winning short film How You Look At It, starring Emmy-winner Peter Scolari, and premiering it at top film festivals all over the world, and directing/choreographing an original series which both Indiewire and Buzzfeed named a 'must see'.
-Coming up winter of 2018, she is delighted to be choreographing the world premiere of Grammy winner Clint Black's new musical Looking For Christmas at The Old Globe.
+Career highlights include choreographing The Pee-Wee Herman Show for Broadway and HBO, working with Sting, Oscar Isaac, Renée Fleming, and James Taylor at Carnegie Hall, creating movement for Christopher Lloyd in his return to theater in Our Town, directing/choreographing/writing her award-winning short film How You Look At It, starring Emmy-winner Peter Scolari, and premiering it at top film festivals all over the world, and directing/choreographing an original comedy series which both Indiewire and Buzzfeed named a 'must see'.
+Most recently, her work premiered in Grammy-winner Clint Black's new musical Looking For Christmas at The Old Globe.

-Her talents have been sought out by top names in the industry including Amazon Studios, NBC Universal Television, Disney Theatricals, The Cartoon Network, Nickelodeon, and Richard Frankel Productions.
+Her talents have been sought out by top names in the industry including Amazon Studios, NBC Universal Television, Disney Theatricals, The Cartoon Network, Nickelodeon, Richard Frankel Productions, and The Sacramento Ballet.

 Many of her outstanding projects as a choreographer have earned her significant praise, awards, and nominations; including the Off-Broadway shows Click, Clack, Moo (Lucille Lortel Award nomination), and The Toxic Avenger Musical (Lucille Lortel, Joe A. Callaway, and Toronto’s DORA Award nominations).
 Her dance comedy Supernovas won her a Golden Nose Award, and her unique vision as a director earned the cirque-style show Onirique a Big E Award.
 The Great Conjurer gave her a nomination for a New York City Innovative Theatre Award for Choreography.
-One of her recent Off-Broadway musicals she choreographed, Murder For Two, had a successful Off-Broadway run and 2 national tours, and recently had an international premiere in Calgary.
+One of her recent Off-Broadway musicals she choreographed, Murder For Two, had a successful Off-Broadway run, 2 national tours, and recently had an international premiere in Calgary.